zivz/weatherapp_codelab/codelab.md

 URLSession provides and API for downloading data from and uploading data to endpoints indicated by URLs.
 You can read more about URLSession [here](https://developer.apple.com/documentation/foundation/urlsession), [here](https://www.raywenderlich.com/3244963-urlsession-tutorial-getting-started) and [here](https://learnappmaking.com/urlsession-swift-networking-how-to/)

-under our guard statement, copy and paste this line of code

 ```Swift
 let task = URLSession.shared.dataTask(with: url) { data, response, error in